 Election signage is only permitted in the period nine weeks before the start of voting and must be removed by midnight the day prior to election day.
+Voting in 2025 starts on Tuesday 9 September 2025.

-For this election signage is permitted, within the limits below, from Friday 15 July 2022 to midnight on Friday 7 October 2022.
+For this election signage is permitted, within the limits below, from Tuesday 8 July 2025 to midnight on Friday 10 October 2025.

-It is the responsibility of the owner of each election sign to ensure that their sigh and any supporting structure is compliant with the legislation and rules.
+It is the responsibility of the owner of each election sign to ensure that their sign and any supporting structure is compliant with the legislation and rules.
 Compliance action may be undertaken to remove any sign that does not comply.

-Questions regarding election signage can be directed to the Electoral Officer, phone 03 941 8581 or elections2022@ccc.govt.nz
+Questions regarding election signage can be directed to the deputy electoral officer or elections team, phone 03 941 8581 or elections@ccc.govt.nz

-Land owner permission to display election signage
+Landowner permission to display election signage

-All signage displayed in any location must have the permission of the land owner (not the occupier) of the property in which it is displayed.
+All signage displayed in any location must have the permission of the landowner (not the occupier) of the property in which it is displayed.
 This includes any private, commercial, Council and Crown owned land, and roads under the control of Waka Kotahi NZ Transport Agency (motorways and state highways).

 Signage is not permitted to be erected on Council land, including roads, footpaths and berms, road structures, buildings, in parks or in areas/structures or boundary fences facing into a park or reserve.
+Any signage in these locations may be removed immediately.